Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Results

 \section{Results}

-Since specific changes and their effects are not isolated, data is presented before, during, and after implementation.
-This approach follows best-practices, includes departmental culture, and involves multiple change agents \citep{dun11,rei19}.
-Where results associate primarily with one element, those are emphasized even while other elements are `running in the background.'
-Innovative element entanglement is addressed after the presentation of the increases in programmatic markers.
+Since specific changes and their effects are not isolated, program data are presented before, during, and after implementation.
+This precedent follows best-practices by recognizing departmental culture and multiple change agents \citep{dun11,rei19}.
+Where results pertain to primarily one element, it is recognized that other elements are also `running in the background.'
+Entanglement between innovative elements is discussed after the presentation of the increases in programmatic markers.